DigitalCoreNZ/hashnode/cma3rmqr4000o08l6g7mr4zpz.md

 ## What is OpenRouter.ai?

-OpenRouter is a platform that provides a unified API for accessing various large language models (LLMs) from multiple providers.
+OpenRouter is a platform that provides a unified API for accessing various models from multiple providers.

 ### Open Models vs. OpenRouter.